Cerebrum internal capsule

 Note:

-Aphasia means impairment of language, affecting the production or understanding(sense) of speech and ability to read & write.
+Aphasia means impairment of language, affecting the production or understanding(sense) of speech and the ability to read & write.

 Broca’s motor speech area lesion: